Spotlight Videos on AC courses

-In a time of global pandemic, the 2020 election - the most historic election of our lives - is in peril.
-Students can and must help protect our democracy this year.
-Freedom Summer 2020 gives you a chance to be part of a nationwide virtual movement for voter engagement ahead of the historic 2020 election.
-Join with students from across the country in helping build the power and voice of low-wage worker voters who have been the most impacted by COVID-19 this summer...
+In a time of a global pandemic, the 2020 election - the most historic election of our lives - was taking place in the fall.
+Months prior, Freedom Summer 2020 was a program that gave students a chance to be part of a nationwide virtual movement for voter engagement before the historic 2020 election.
+Students of Berkeley, along with students from across the country in helping build the power and voice of low-wage worker voters who have been the most impacted by COVID-19...
 Read More

 Previous Course Spotlights

 History 132C, American Religious History, taught by Professor Ronit Y. Stahl, surveys religion in the land that became the United States from colonial contact with indigenous people to the present with an emphasis on how religion has shaped and been shaped by, the American experience.
 It addresses enduring tensions between the presence of religious diversity, the ideals of religious pluralism, and the desire for religious power.
 What are the relationships between various American religious traditions and American society, politics, and culture?
 How have religious groups articulated their values to address questions of law, politics, culture, and economics?